-That’s why, first response time is one of our top KPIs – we value both our time and our customers time.
+That’s why first response time is one of our top KPIs – we value both our time and our customers' time.
 You may also know this metric as First Reply Time or FRT for short.
 It’s often measured in minutes, hours, or days – but we firmly believe it should be measured in seconds.

-According to a study, companies have an average response time to customer service requests of 12 hours and 10 minutes which is in our book, is way too long!
+According to a study, companies have an average response time to customer service requests of 12 hours and 10 minutes which in our book, is way too long!
 Although response times do vary according to channels, when it comes to digital, customers expect prompt replies.

-In live chat, customers require real-time support, whereas in social media the expected response time is within 24 hours or less.
+In a live chat, customers require real-time support, whereas in social media the expected response time is within 24 hours or less.